ahlisbon/CJKmaterialProcessing/README.md

   - On Amazon.com or Amazon.jp, you need to highlight the price (including the currency symbol) with your mouse before pressing the next hotkey.
   - On Furuhonya and JPT, you need to make sure to open an individual record before pressing the next hotkey.
 - **press ctrl + Numpad Enter** *or* **ctrl + Enter** to bring that price back to the spreadsheet.
-   - The "URL for Price Check" column (H) will update with the relvant URL.
+   - The "URL for Price Check" column (H) will update with the relevant URL.

 ## -- 🍹 Quality of Life HotKeys
   - Includes features from the "Diacritics and Nengō" project.
 [Read more here](https://github.com/ahlisbon/diacriticsAndNengo#typing-vowels-with-diacritics).